ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 * ...
 * [a priori, almost anything]
 :]

-do not think because it looks harmless, it is really so,
+do not think because it looks harmless, it is really so, the flower tipped arros of maara, are not seen as painful, but assumed as desirable... that's why one makes from the wishes arising from such flowers, one's own wishes...

+> * [that flower] it is mine, i tell you; my own; my precious... yes, my precious [wish]*

+be vigilant you do not take anything to be your precious, your dared, your thirst...

 > *heedlessness is the stain of one who guards*

-do not be heedless,
+do not be heedless ,
-do not abandond yourself
+do not abandond yourself ;
-day night tend the `OX`
+day night tend the `OX` .

-do not be lazy,
+do not be lazy ,
-indeed, be like lazy An:
+indeed, be like lazy An ;
-day night tend the `OX`
+day night tend the `OX` .

 **tldr; commit to do this very little pasture managment ,**